 Fundamentally, Judaism is a happy and optimistic faith, yet it recognises that there are times when sadness overtakes a person and a process of mourning must take place.
 Never more so than when we lose one of our close relatives: mother, father, brother, sister, spouse, son, or daughter.
 Those who have lost one of these listed relatives observes formal mourning for them; it is not not an obligation to observe formal mourning for anyone not on the list.

 In Judaism the deceased is buried as soon as possible.
 This takes place following a short period of time, during which the Jewish burial society – known as the Chevra Kadisha (literally, ‘Holy Brotherhood’) – prepares the body for burial.
 Observant Jews of all branches of Judaism do not cremate, but cremation is increasingly popular with secular Jews (although preferring burial to cremation, Reform and Conservative Judaism do allow their rabbis to officiate at funerals where the deceased will be cremated; in contrast, Orthodox rabbis will not officiate at such funerals).
-At the funeral, each member of the immediate family, as defined above, makes a short tear in one of their garments.
-This action, known as k’riah, symbolises the way the death has torn, or broken their heart.
+At the funeral, each member of the immediate family, as listed in the first paragraph above, makes a short tear in one of their garments.
+This action, known as k’riah, symbolises the way the death has torn, or broken, their heart.

 During the funeral, Kaddish is recited for the first time.
 Mourners say this prayer, a praise of God, for the next eleven months if it is their parent who has died.
 Many mourners make an extraordinary effort to go to synagogue regularly during this time since this prayer can only be said in the company of a minyan (ten Jewish men over the age of Bar Mitzvah in Orthodox Judaism; ten Jewish adults – over Bar or Bat Mitzvah age – in Reform and Conservative Judaism).

 After the funeral, the mourners return home and share a meal of condolence together.